JacobZuo/nd2reader/README.md

 If your '.nd' file has multiple channels, i.e. ```Components```, these channels would be stored in different cells in ```Image``` as ```Image{1}```, ```Image{2}```,....

-If you want to read out multiple images at once, you can specify the image index as ```Num=[1,2,3...]```.
+If you want to read out multiple images at once, you can specify the image index as ```Num = [1,2,3...]```.
 The result ```Image``` will be in a 3D array in Matlab.
 Additionally, multiple channels images will be stored in different cells and each cell contains the 3D array of the image stack.

-Here, ```Single``` means store all the data in a single variable.
+Here, ```Single``` means store all the data into a single variable.

 ### 2.4 TIF stack output